CS4240-Group6/assignment03-vrshooter/README.md

 ## Platform
 Best run on Oculus Quest/ Oculus Quest 2.

+## Scene
+The main scenes that we have developed the project on is Main2.

 ## Setting Up
 1. Go to Assets > Import Package > Custom Package
 2. Navigate to where you have downloaded our unity package and select it